scylladb/scylladb/docs/redis/redis.md

 require a read before the write (a.k.a read-modify-write), are implemented in an unsafe way, that simply performs a read before the write.

-Fortunately, the LWT is soon comming to Scylla.
+Fortunately, the LWT is soon coming to Scylla.
 By then the read-modify-write commands will be implemented based on LWT.

 **IMPORTANT NOTE**: